-On this track we have discussed Luisa’s case and the effect the Hispanic value system had on her family’s counseling experience.
+In this section, we have discussed Luisa’s case and the effect the Hispanic value system had on her family’s counseling experience.

-On the next track we will discuss cultural perspectives in counseling culturally different clients who are Native American.
+In the next section, we will discuss cultural perspectives in counseling culturally different clients who are Native American.
 We will also discuss the implications of these cultural perspectives.

 Ethics CEU QUESTION 6

 What were the two main conflicts in Luisa’s case?